-Targeted at the home office user, the $59.99 Epson WorkForce WF-2540 all-in-one printer is small, solidly built and feature-rich.
+Targeted at the home office user, the Epson WorkForce WF-2540 all-in-one printer is small, solidly built and feature-rich.
 It has a 30-document paper feeder, Wi-Fi and the ability to print documents stored on Epson's cloud services.
+It'll cost you $59.99 (or less with one of our Epson coupon codes), putting it firmly in the more affordable printer category.
 It's also targeted at those who do a lot of faxing, with dedicated fax buttons not found on such sub-$100 competitors as the Canon Pixma MG5620 and Brother MFC-J470DW.
 However, despite the WorkForce-2540's nice set of features, its performance isn't quite top-notch.
 So, does this affordable workhorse belong on your desk?

 The WF-2540's build quality seems stronger than that of more expensive units, with an elegant black-plastic body that sports gently curved corners.